Skip to content

 Terminal window

-cliq assemble @local/due-diligence-pipeline
+cliq assemble due-diligence-pipeline

 cliq req -m "Evaluate the Series B data room for Acme Corp"